Law Project for

 Model Medicaid Fraud Complaint

-On August 28, 2013, in United States and the State of Wisconsin ex rel.
-Dr. Toby Watson v.
-Jennifer King-Vassel, the United States Court of Appeals for the Seventh Circuit issued an Opinion validating the approach.
+On August 28, 2013, the United States Court of Appeals for the Seventh Circuit issued an Opinion validating the approach set forth here.

 The massive psychiatric drugging of America's children, particularly poor, disadvantaged children & youth through Medicaid and in foster care is an unfolding public health catastrophe of massive proportions.
 This catastrophe is being caused by the fraudulent promotion of these harmful practices by pharmaceutical companies sacrificing children and youth's health, futures and lives on the altar of corporate profits.
 The Fraudulent Scheme, as it pertains to Medicaid recipients, can be depicted as follows: